Acuant/AndroidSDKV11/README.md

 		        //Specify the path to the previously created XML file, using “assets” as root
 		        //Pass in Context from Application
-		        //List the packages to intitialize; only ImageProcessor is required
+		        //List the packages to initialize; only ImageProcessor is required

 				try{
 					AcuantInitializer.intialize("PATH/TO/CONFIG/FILENAME.XML", this,